Jermell Charlo: Charlo vs. Harrison

-In October 2018, Premier Boxing Champions announced a doubleheader for December 22, 2018, at the Barclays Center in Brooklyn, New York.
-The card, which would be televised by FOX, would feature Jermell Charlo defending his WBC light middleweight title against Tony Harrison (27-2, 21 KOs) and Jermall Charlo defending his WBC interim middleweight title in the main event.
+In October 2018, Premier Boxing Champions announced a doubleheader for the Charlo twins on December 22, 2018, at the Barclays Center in Brooklyn, New York.
+The card, which would be televised by FOX, would feature Charlo defending his WBC light middleweight title against Tony Harrison (27-2, 21 KOs) and Jermall Charlo defending his WBC interim middleweight title.
 The twins flipped a coin to see who would close the show.
 Harrison was coming into the fight having won his last three bouts since his loss to Jarrett Hurd in February 2017.
 The official press conference took place on October 25.
+Hurd, who held the unified WBA & IBF titles, was hoping for a call out after the fight.
+Hurd was to be in attendance for the fight and said he would enter the ring following the fight, if his name was called.
+Both boxers weighed the same 153½ pounds for the bout.
+Charlo was listed as a 12-1 favorite.